The benefits of cold water swimming

 Many say don’t knock it until you’ve tried it!
 And for those who have tried it, they now say they now can’t imagine life without cold-water swimming - so, are we missing something?

-The truth is that cold-water swimming provides you with a vast host of benefits.
+The truth is that cold-water swimming can provide you with a vast host of benefits when done safely.
 Still not convinced?
 Read on to find out more.

 The most frequently reported benefit of cold-water swimming is the boost it can give to your mood .